Hemal99/taylos/README.md

-# ThreadBase E-Commerce Application
+# Taylos E-Commerce Application

-Welcome to ThreadBase, a modern, full-featured e-commerce application built with Next.js and enhanced with generative AI.
+Welcome to Taylos, a modern, full-featured e-commerce application built with Next.js and enhanced with generative AI.
 This project serves as a comprehensive example of a production-ready online store, complete with a customer-facing storefront and a secure administrative panel.

 This application was developed iteratively within Firebase Studio, demonstrating a Rapid Application Development (RAD) approach through a collaborative, conversational process.